slowernews/wisdom-tldr/README.md

 I’ve started a list of advice or things I know.
 Perhaps things I believe I know.
 Some of these are lessons I’ve learned the hard way, others are lessons I’ve observed in others.
 This process reminds us of what’s most important and helps us to avoid making the same mistakes in the future.
 I will edit and add to this over time.
 Try making your own list and I think it will be worth your time.
 -->

+===
+###On feedback

-Feedback speeds up improvement.
+Feedback speeds up improvement.<br>
 Mentors are your best source of feedback.
+Only take advice from them.

+> *'Build your Board of Directors.
+Mentors and friends who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
+Once you build this infrastructure of support and accountability, your life will radically transform.'*

+> *'Find somebody smarter to teach you, somebody equal to challenge you and somebody less developed that you can teach'*

 > *'I’d rather have criticism from a genius than praise from an idiot.'*